 - File uploads

 Although the premium version allows setting up teams, one thing I found missing is the brand kit.
-So there is no way to save your brand assets like color palettes.
+So there is no way to save your brand properties like color palettes.

 How to Get Started with Crello